SDguyleroc/finalprojectbloghub/README.md

 # Group 3 FinalProject
-By Nirav Patel, Ossebi Guy-Lero
+Ossebi Guy-Lero and Nirav Patel

 ## Introduction
 Our project aims to develop a web application called "Blogger's Hub" that provides a platform for bloggers to create, publish, and share their content with readers.
 The application will offer a user-friendly interface for both writers and readers, fostering a community where bloggers can engage with their audience and grow their following.